What "How to Train Your Dragon" Teaches Us About Our Emotions

 Why Fighting Makes It Worse

-Emotions aren't attacking us.
+Our emotions aren't attacking us.
 They're either natural reactions to life's challenges, or protective mechanisms that developed when we faced something we couldn't handle at the time.
-These aren't defects - they're coherent responses to real experiences.
+These aren't defects — they're coherent responses to real experiences.

 What Our Emotions Are Actually Doing